dblohm7/dblohm7.github.com/source/_posts/2019-09-30-coming-around-full-circle.markdown

 I had applied to work on the mobile platform.
 When all was said and done, it was decided at the time that I would be a better fit for an opening on Taras Glek's platform performance team.

-My first day at Mozilla was October 15, 2012 -- I will be celebrating my seventh anniversary at MoCo in just a couple short weeks!
+My first day at Mozilla was October 15, 2012 &mdash; I will be celebrating my seventh anniversary at MoCo in just a couple short weeks!
 Some people with similar tenures have suggested to me that we are now "old guard," but I'm not sure that I feel that way!
 Anyway, I digress.